 Rest Day then repeat

-Later I figured out that this split routine was not the best for me because my arms were growing faster than my legs so I switched my split.
+Later I figured out that this routine wasn’t the best for me because my arms were growing faster than my legs so I switched my plan.
 Trial and error right?
-Well the split I switched to is more similar to the split I still currently use and that was:
+All of us females want to look thick but definitely not because we have a big upper body.
+We all know it’s about that glute and leg growth.
+So I switched my routine to something more similar to the one I still currently use and that is:

 Leg Day – Quad and Glute focused